PLAY PERFORMANCE INTENSIVE

 What You’ll Experience:

-**This class series will conclude on July 25th with a performance of the play for an invited audience.
+**This class series will conclude on April 11th with a performance of the play in our theater space.

 “This is your space to take risks, explore truth, and experience the joy of stepping into a character.
 Together we’ll build something powerful — and share it with a live audience.”